puentebravo/puentebravo.github.io/README.md

   ## Usage

-  Once on the website, you can view projects by clicking on their github and deployed buttons
+  Once on the website, you can view projects by clicking on their github and deployed buttons.

   ![Screenshot](./assets/images/Screenshot.png)
   ![Screenshot2](./assets/images/Portscreenshot.png)